Creative Dance: ages 3-6

 This one-hour class is offered weekly for $10/class.
 Discounted 5-class punch cards are available for $40.

-North Fork Ballet is offering an 8-week summer session this year!
+North Fork Ballet offers an 8-week summer session!

 Space is limited.
 Register now to save your spot!

 Pointe and Pre-Pointe

 Pointe work in classical ballet is where the dancer stands on the tips of the toes in specially designed shoes.
 This skill requires years of classical ballet training as well as several months of “pre-pointe” conditioning to strenthen the legs, feet and ankles.
 Students age 12+ dancing at Level 3 or higher may enroll in Pre-Pointe, and must pass a physical and written exam before purchasing pointe shoes.